jpallen/ably-quiz/README.md

 # Ably Realtime Quiz

-This repo implements a realtime quiz app with a central server and clients that connect to join the quiz.
+This repo implements a realtime quiz app.
+It provides a central server which manages the quiz and a client app that can connect to join a quiz.

+The server waits until enough clients have connected before starting the quiz, and then sends out a series of multiple choice questions for the clients to answer.
+Each question is open for a fixed time before the next one is sent.
+After all the questions have been asked, the server calculates the final scores and broadcasts the results to the clients.

 Communication between server and client happens primarly using Ably channels.
-There are two channels used:
+Clients first ask the server for an Ably authentication token via an HTTP request.
+Then communication happens over two Ably channels:
-* `quiz` - Used to broadcast the questions and results to all clients.
+* `quiz` - Used to broadcast the questions and results from the server to all clients.
 Clients can only subscribe to this channel.
 * `answers` - Used by clients to respond with their answers.
 Clients can only publish to this channel, so cannot see other client's answers

 ## Installation